Ur-Code-Buddy/nutribackend/docs/endpoints.md

 # API Endpoints Documentation

 ## Base URL
-All endpoints are relative to the base URL of the deployed application (e.g., `https://backend.v1.nutritiffin.com`).
+All endpoints are relative to the base URL of the deployed application (e.g., `http://localhost:3000` or production URL).

 ---